ANZCOR Guidelines

 • Check for opened packets of medications in cases of suspected self-poisoning and try to collect vomitus, if any, in a plastic container, and send them to hospital with the person.

 • Look for signage (HAZMAT placards) on the fences or doors to industrial sites or laboratories or on the rear of trucks.
 This signage can provide information about hazardous materials that are classed, categorised and colour coded.
-When calling the emergency services, they may ask for this information to determine the response.
+When calling the emergency services, they may be ask for this information to determine the response.

 • Obtain advice from the ambulance service (000 in Australia or 111 in New Zealand) promptly.
 Other sources of medical advice will depend on the situation but may include: